wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 Existing set-associative designs allow a line to be stored in multiple possible locations, called "ways", to achieve lower miss rate then direct-mapped caches.
 This, however, does not fully solve the proble, since replacement decisions are also made within a set, without global replacement.
+Prior works such as victim caches and column-associative caches also do not work well.
+Victim cache attempts to solve the problem by adding extra decoding logic and data slots, which can be practically difficult or even impossible at the time of writing this paper.
+Column-associative caches only allow one address to be remapped to a statically fixed location, without actually tracking line usage frequency, which can itself be a problem, since frequently used lines may just evict each other.